Opiate Recovery Coordinator

 Responsibilities

-About the role:
+Details about the role:

 • Supporting service users from point of entry into the service and through their treatment/recovery journey